sudospaes/rigel/README.md

 #### Why we need local bot api ?

-To bypass the limitations of regualr bots on Telegram.
+To bypass the limitations of regular bots on Telegram.
 [Read This](https://core.telegram.org/bots/api#using-a-local-bot-api-server)

 #### Why we use Spotify developer console ?